 Failing Hot Water Systems

-If your hot water heater is not operating as well as expected, verify that the temperature is set high enough.
+If your hot water heater is not working as well as expected, verify that the temperature is set high enough.
 If you have a gas water heater, confirm the pilot light is still lit.
 If everything looks right, call Service Experts Heating & Air Conditioning so we can send out a qualified plumber to evaluate what’s going on.
 To avert this trouble altogether, be sure you are having your hot water heater serviced annually and it’s ideal if you service it well before cold temperatures set in.
-Call 614-334-3192 to ensure you don’t get left in the cold this winter.
+Call 614-334-3192 to ensure you don’t get left with cold water this winter.